-Youtube has become the world’s greatest repository for user-generated and commercial video.
-Unfortunately, it’s not available everywhere.
-In some countries, like China, Youtube is completely censored.
-Some content on Youtube is restricted to certain countries due to content licensing agreements, or simply due to the uploader’s preference.
+YouTube has become the world’s greatest repository for user-generated and commercial video.
+Unfortunately, it’s not possible to access YouTube everywhere.
+In some countries, like China, YouTube is completely censored.
+Some content on YouTube is restricted to certain countries due to content licensing agreements, or simply due to the uploader’s preference.

-When you try to access a geo-locked video on Youtube, you might get one of the following error messages:
+When you try to access a geo-locked video on YouTube when you’re traveling abroad, you might get one of the following frustrating error messages:

 - “The uploader has not made this video available in your country”

 - “This video is not available in your country”

 We’ve researched extensively and tested rigorously, understanding the frustration when denied access to content that matters to you.
 Our findings?
 A robust solution called a VPN or a Virtual Private Network.
 This tool doesn’t just encrypt your online presence; it catapults your connection to a server in the country of your preference, granting you a fresh IP address.
 This is important because platforms like YouTube peg your accessibility based on this IP address.
 You can decide your virtual location with a VPN, unlocking all YouTube content worldwide.

 Best VPNs for YouTube